 Blenders have very powerful motors that do most blending, unlike a food processor with a less powerful motor.
 However, the blades in the blender are blunt compared to the ones in a food processor.
 This is not an issue since the motor covers up the matter.

 A blender has four parts: a pitcher, a motorized base, a lid, and a set of blades.
-The body’s shape is conical to allow ingredients to settle at the bottom and has a spout for easy pouring.
+The body’s shape is conical to allow ingredients to settle at the bottom and spout for easy pouring.
 Please avoid filling the pitcher with ingredients to the brim.
 Always ensure that you leave enough space for ingredients to mix freely without overflow.

 A food processor is a multi-purpose device that makes several types of foods with ease.
 It is best when you need to prepare accurate food faster.
 It can crush hard foods like seeds as well as nuts effortlessly.
 A food processor pulverizes garlic plus onions.